Riley Hospital Histories

 Permanent URI for this collection

-Publications and other documents about the history of Riley Hospital for Children, various department and programs within the hospital, and related organizations like the James Whitcomb Riley Memorial Association (now the Riley Children's Foundation) written by members of the Riley Hospital Historic Preservation Committee and other Indiana University Health and Indiana University School of Medicine staff that served as background and reference material for the 100th anniversary history book, "Cherishing Each Child: Riley Hospital for Children, 1924-2024," and other hospital-related histories.
+Publications and other documents about the history of Riley Hospital for Children, various departments and programs within the hospital and the Indiana University School of Medicine, and related organizations like the James Whitcomb Riley Memorial Association (now the Riley Children's Foundation) written by members of the Riley Hospital Historic Preservation Committee and other Indiana University Health and Indiana University School of Medicine staff.
+This material served as background and reference material for the 100th anniversary history book, "Cherishing Each Child: Riley Hospital for Children, 1924-2024," and other hospital-related histories.

 Browse